While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 Right: Campaign for Dar Assayad.
 Lebanese newspaper publishers.

 The months following October were to be the most dangerous, as the civil war intensified central Beirut came under increasing shell fire and various factions began kidnappings and targeted assassinations.
 The worst fighting was around The Holiday Inn, inconveniently located only yards away from my printers.
 The one and only time I ran the gauntlet to check a job my taxi refused to go within two hundred yards of the building, it really was too close to call.
-I took the photo in my flat on Christmas day 75 during a total curfew, even the hotel bars were closed.

 Undaunted, I eventually found a desk space to rent in a design studio in Pimlico.
 I also partnered with an old friend I had worked with in the London Ad Agency where he was an account executive.
 With my portfolio of work and accumulated knowledge of Middle East markets it made sense to set up as specialists in this particular field.
 Our first client turned out to be Purnell's publishers who had just obtained a contract to produce Ahlan Wasahlan, Saudia Airlines first inflight brochure.
 This was dejavu and most fortuitous for several reasons.
 With the relative commercial decline of Beirut, due to the civil war, London became a sanctuary for many Lebanese and for their commercial interests.
 At the same time UK marketeers were able to find the services they would normally only find in Beirut, in the heart of London.
 We eventually moved to offices in the West End and expanded our staffing level to meet demand.